 How to Make a Purple Martin Gourd House

-Homemade birdhouses fashioned from gourds have been used for centuries to attract purple martins.
-Learn how to make your own purple martin gourd house.
+DIY birdhouses fashioned from gourds have been used for centuries to attract purple martins.
+Learn how to make a purple martin gourd house.

 Gourds have been used to make purple martin houses for centuries.
 Native Americans used to hang them to attract martins to their settlements to help control insects.
 Today, purple martins east of the Rocky Mountains depend on people to supply them with houses and gourds.
 Time spent creating a purple martin gourd house is a worthwhile investment.
 Cured hard-shell gourds are almost as tough as plywood, and they will last up to 30 years if properly coated with a preservative and handled with a little care.

 These basic gourd birdhouses are popular with the birds and purple martin landlords.
 The best part is, there’s no limit to the number of homemade purple martin gourd houses you can produce and hang right in your yard.
 We’ve heard of one purple martin enthusiast who puts up and maintains more than 600 gourd houses every year!

 Check out more unique birdhouses birds will actually use.

 Prepping the Gourd

 To start, you’ll need one hard-shell gourd, also known as a bottle gourd or birdhouse gourd.
 Harvest a hard-shell gourd when the vine has withered.
 Be careful to leave the stem attached.
 It’s best to cut the stem with pruning shears so you don’t bruise it.
 A good purple martin gourd has a diameter of about 8 to 13 inches.
 Wash it thoroughly in water, rinse in a solution of 1 part disinfectant (bleach works fine) and 10 parts water, and dry it with a towel.